 Spotting Volatility

 Some games carry high volatility but offer valuable leverage if you assign more confidence than most players.
-For instance, when most of your pool consists of underdogs and you put medium-to-high confidence in them, and they win, the gap created can be massive.
+For instance, when most of your pool consists of underdogs, and you put medium-to-high confidence in them, and they win, the gap created can be massive.
 Calculated risks shouldn’t be frequent, but timing them well gives you an advantage in weeks when safe strategies fall flat.
 In fantasy football confidence pool formats, blending safe picks with bold calls strategically helps you gain meaningful ground.

 Leveraging Digital Tools and Platforms